Our Blog

 Kids can be picky eaters.
 How many times have you seen your child try to hide the peas under a mound of mashed potatoes?

 At Children's Dental Specialists, Drs.
-Hutcheson, Train, Goodall, Lewis and our team understand how hard it can be to get your child to eat the recommended daily allowance of fruits and vegetables.
+Hutcheson, Train, Abie, Dyer and our team understand how hard it can be to get your child to eat the recommended daily allowance of fruits and vegetables.
 The task of providing fun, nutritious meals becomes even more challenging if he or she wears braces.
 It's an age-old saying that breakfast is the most important meal of the day.
 These five braces-friendly recipes are not only nutritious, but they will have little Jimmy flashing his “tin grin” when he sits down at the kitchen table in the morning.

 1. Scrambled eggs are soft and easy to eat if you have braces.
 If you drown them in ketchup (which many kids love to do), eggs become even mushier.
 Minimal chewing is required, and that’s the key to a braces-friendly recipe.